njh/ruby-em-mqtt/README.md

 License
 -------

-The ruby-mqtt gem is licensed under the terms of the MIT license.
+The em-mqtt gem is licensed under the terms of the MIT license.
 See the file LICENSE for details.